mmrmas/mmrmas.github.io/whitepaper.md

 - DigitalOwnership is a registration and transfer platform.
 Content creators can register content and transfer ownership to their clients.

 ## Introduction
-DigitalOwnership has been designed to safeguard these important integrity aspects of data transfer and ownership.
-It allows any content provider to log the SHA-512 hash of their document on-chain.
-When this hash has been logged, everyone can verify this registration and the address.
+DigitalOwnership allows any content provider to log the SHA-512 hash of their document on-chain.
 Whoever receives a document can check if this content has indeed been logged under the address of the original owner / creator.

 ## Use-cases
-The simplest use-case of DigitalOwnership is the validation of a received document.
+The simplest use-case of DigitalOwnership is the validation of a document.
 This can be helpful in the context of communicating important information, where the sender wants to allow the receiver to verify the origin of the document.
-Examples are: medical information, financial documents, signed contracts, graduation documents, digital IDs.
+Examples are: medical reports, financial documents, signed contracts, graduation documents, digital IDs.

 ### Validation can be achieved when:

 - Holders of ETH on the Arbitrum Net can register content.
 	- A SHA-512 hash that is registered in the blockchain under the user's wallet address serves as proof that the owner has access to a document that can produce this hash.
 	- It is recommended to embed the registration address inside the document, as an additional layer of proof that the first registration of the document took place on the logged address.

 ### The workflow is as follows: